Lane Thomas Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA across all league pitching staffs (3.95).
+- The Giants' 3.96 team ERA ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to allow 103 home runs (1.1 per game), the fifth-fewest in the league.
+- The Giants surrender the sixth-fewest home runs in baseball (105 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.